CityOfLosAngeles/ShakeAlertLA-Colworx-ATT/README.md

 	List<Map> segments;

-	//Colworx: This method for generates 101 blocks from boxes_10.json file and return polygon list. public ArrayList generateBlocks() throws FileNotFoundException, IOException, ParseException {
+	//Colworx: This method for generates 101 blocks from boxes_10.json file and returns the polygon list. public ArrayList generateBlocks() throws FileNotFoundException, IOException, ParseException {

 		List<Map> PolygonList = new ArrayList<>();